 Since the shotcrete went up, I have been working on other things such as getting my drain tile in and getting the basement plumbing done.
-There is video and timelapse, but I have not been able to put it together yet.
-Maybe I will come back and add it here.
+That is covered in the previous post (posted later in time, but shown lower down in the list of posts because of its date).

-It has all been pretty hampered by the fact that the shotcrete left a lot more concrete on the floor than expected.
-Instead of being a thin crust that breaks easily, it is 2 to 6 inches thick across the whole floor.
+Progress is being hampered by the fact that the shotcrete left a lot more concrete on the floor than expected.
+Instead of being a thin crust that breaks easily, it is 2 to 6 inches thick and pretty solid across the whole floor.
 This was mostly due to shotcrete blowing thru the lath and on to the floor inside.
 The mechanical room has it the worst because it is a small room with shotcrete coming in from all sides.
 I will need to rent or hire a jack hammer to sort it out properly.

 This shot is after spending an hour with a power chisel.